 - Finalists Notified: November 02, 2023

-The Pickering selection panel will choose approximately 60 finalists by the end of October.
+The Pickering selection panel will choose approximately 90 finalists by the end of November.
 Program staff will communicate decisions by email to both successful and unsuccessful applicants by the end of October.
-Candidates selected for final consideration will be invited to Washington, DC for interviews and a written exercise.
-Finalists will be in DC for one full day November 6 – 7.
-The program will pay the cost of accommodations and travel to Washington, DC from within the continental United States, Hawaii, and Alaska.
-The program will complete the selection process and make offers to 30 fellows by late November 2019.
+Candidates selected for final consideration will be invited to interview and complete a written exercise virtually.
+Finalists will participate in the final round, which includes an interview and writing exercise, between November 13-16, 2023.
+The program will complete the selection process and make offers to 45 fellows by late December 2020.